MichelePardini/fio_test_cvo/README.md

   - If you are testing an instance with FlashCache then the tiering to object store *MUST* be disabled
   - Create 4 volumes, each one with size of 2TB.
 If you are testing an instance with FlashCache then you must create the volumes with       Storage Efficiencies disabled
   - This scenario assumes you use NFS, but also applies to SMB and iSCSI.
 When I say 'mount' I mean connect 1 client to 1 volume,           regardless of the protocol used
+  - You can use the same name for the mount point on all Linux Clients

 For the test
   - Use FIO v3.16 min.
+Man page here https://fio.readthedocs.io/en/latest/fio_doc.html
   - Create 4 clients running RHEL 7.7.Each RHEL will mount 1 volume.
 You can use CenOS as well.
 The client VM type depends on the test       you want to run.
-We have a section later
+The clients should be deployed in the same subnet as the CVO.
+  - On each client, create a directory to be used as mount point and then mount the respective volume from the CVO.
   - The Working Set Size (WSS) varies depending on the instance type, the main rules are
       - At least 10x the size of the Memory (RAM) if the instance does not have an NVME FlashCache
       - At least 2x the size of the NVMe FlashCache, if present
-      - The resulting WSS will be split by the number of volumes (so in our case /4)
+      - The resulting WSS will be split by the number of volumes

 <b>NOTE</b>: the configuration presented here is the best practice for large and very large instances, with 36 and more CPUs.
 If you're testing a standard type of instance (16 CPU) 2 volumes and 2 clients could be enough.

 I would recommend to use always - at least - 2 clients and 2 volumes.
 1 client mapped to 1 volume via the desired protocol, best is 4 volumes and 4 clients

+## Preparing the Clients

+First, you have to chose the instance type.
+Don't pick a small instance, it should be able to manage at least 1GB/s via network, have 8 CPU and 32Gb of memory.

+Assuming we're using Linux clients, you will need some packages on top of FIO.
+If you're using AWS you can run the script https://github.com/MichelePardini/fio_test_cvo/blob/master/aws_user_data_script.txt in the User Data when deploying the EC2 instances.
+This script will run some automatic updates plus cloning FIO from github.
+Otherwise you can just open the txt file and run the commands manually.
+Besides these tasks, some manual steps are also required.
+I always loging as root

+1) For FIO (assuming /fio as install dir)<br/>
+  > cd /fio<br/>
+  > ./configure<br/>
+  > make<br/>
+  > make install<br/>

+  fio will be located in /usr/local/bin

+2) To have FIO in PATH, this is only for AWS version of CentOS, for other you can use the standard procedure
+  > sudo su<br/>
+  > vi /root/.bashrc<br/>
+  add PATH=$PATH:/usr/local/bin<br/>
+  save and exit<br/>
+  > export PATH<br/>

 ## How does FIO add workload with these configuration files?